Testicular cancer affects more than 160 men in Ireland each year.

-The testicles are part of the male reproductive system.
-They are also known as the testes.
-They are two small, egg-shaped organs found below your penis in a pouch of skin called the scrotum.
-Once you reach the age of puberty they make sperm.
+The testicles (also known as the testes) are two small, egg-shaped organs found below your penis in a pouch of skin called the scrotum.
+They are part of the male reproductive system.
+Once you reach the age of puberty the testicles make sperm.

 The testicles lie outside your body because they need to be at a lower temperature than the body to make sperm.
 Sperm is needed to fertilise the female egg after sex, which will grow into a baby.
 The testes also make the hormone testosterone.
 This hormone is responsible for male qualities such as a deep voice, facial hair and strong muscles.
-It also gives you a sex drive and the ability to have an erection.
+It also plays a role in your sex drive and the ability to have an erection.

 For more information